How to Get a Ring Out of the Sink Drain

 Then I pulled the P-trap out.
 Boom.
 It's that easy.
-Most P-traps have one end that has a pipe connector that has to be unscrewed, and the other end is just a shoe that the sink's drain pipe fits into.
-Sometimes, though, you need to loosen a pipe connector at both ends.
-Simply unscrew the pipe connector(s), and pull down.
-I dumped the P-trap into a bowl, and out came a bunch of grungy water, hair, weird brown bits, and my engagement ring.
+Most P-traps have one end with a pipe connector that has to be unscrewed, and the other end is just a shoe that the sink's drain pipe fits into.
+Sometimes, though, you need to loosen a pipe connector at both ends; simply unscrew the pipe connector(s), and pull down.
+I dumped the P-trap into a bowl, and out came a bunch of grungy water, hair, weird brown bits, and my engagement ring!!

 With literally zero stress and misery, I got my engagement ring containing my great grandmother's diamond (!) out of the drain.
 I put the P-trap back in, and tightened the pipe connector.
 I turned the water back on, and then cleaned the gunk from the P-trap out of the sink.

 So the moral of the story is: If you drop a ring down a sink drain, there is no need to panic.
 Just don't run the water.
 Take out the P-trap, and dump it out.
 Your ring will probably be there, along with (possibly) other long lost treasures.

 Chaya Kurtz writes for Networx.com.